Bananas are extremely healthy and delicious.

-One study in women showed that over 13 years, those who ate bananas 2–3 times per week were 33% less likely to develop kidney disease (38).
+One 13-year study in women determined that those who ate bananas 2–3 times per week were 33% less likely to develop kidney disease (38).

-Bottom Line: Eating a banana several times a week may reduce the risk of kidney disease by up to 50%.
+Summary Eating a banana several times a week may reduce your risk of kidney disease by up to 50%.

 Eating bananas may help reduce exercise-related muscle cramps and soreness, which affect up to 95% of the general population (40).

-However, studies have provided mixed findings about bananas and muscle cramps.
-Some find them helpful, while others find no effects (44).
+However, research gives mixed findings about bananas and muscle cramps.
+While some studies find them helpful, others find no effects (44).

-That being said, bananas have been shown to provide excellent nutrition before, during and after endurance exercise (45).
+That said, bananas do provide excellent nutrition before, during and after endurance exercise (45).

-Bananas make a great addition to your breakfast yogurt, cereal or smoothie.
+Bananas make a great addition to yogurt, cereal and smoothies.
 You can even use them instead of sugar in your baking and cooking.

 Bananas are incredibly easy to eat and transport.
-They are usually well-tolerated and easily digested, and simply have to be peeled and eaten.
+They are usually well-tolerated and easily digested — they simply have to be peeled and eaten.